DataDog/hiring-engineers/answers.md

 Instead of manually creating and installing a virtual OS from scratch in VirtualBox.
 It is easy to use pre-built images ("boxes") provided by vagrant and a single command vagrant up/vagrant destroy, can create/shutdown a virtual environment.

-Below are required to perform the task:
+Below are tools required to perform the task:
   - Vagrant - v2.2.3
   - VirtualBox - v6.0
   - Cmder - linux like console for windows